YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Budget questions such as hair transplant cost in Turkey and financial planning are separate from the surgical judgment inside the quote.
 A calculator can help with budget expectations, but it cannot tell whether the grafts are being used safely.

 Two clinics can quote different graft numbers because they may be solving different problems.
 One may focus on the frontal third and hairline.
-Another may try to cover the hairline, mid-scalp, and crown in one operation.
-One may preserve donor hair for future loss, while another may try to impress the patient with a larger number.
+Another may try to cover the hairline, middle scalp, and crown in one operation.
+One may preserve donor hair for future loss, while another may try to impress you with a larger number.

 Some differences are clinically reasonable.
 Hair shaft thickness, curl, donor density, recipient area size, skin contrast, age, medication history, and future loss pattern all change the plan.
 I discuss these variables when I explain how graft numbers are calculated.